USDA is working to build a Fairer, More Competitive, and More Resilient Meat and Poultry Supply Chain

 USDA has proposed revisions to the regulations under the Packers and Stockyards Act to revise the list of disclosures and information live poultry dealers must provide to poultry growers and sellers as part of poultry growing arrangements and to establish additional disclosure requirements to determine settlement payments for poultry growers in connection with the use of poultry grower ranking, or tournament, systems by live poultry dealers.
 USDA seeks public comments to this proposed rule.

-USDA is issuing an Advance Notice of Proposed Rulemaking to gather comments and information to help USDA develop policy and future rulemaking proposals regarding the use of poultry grower ranking systems commonly known as tournaments in contract poultry production.
-AMS seeks this input in response to numerous complaints from poultry growers about the use of tournament systems.
-Comments in response to this request would help AMS tailor further rulemaking in addition to that already planned and under way to address specific industry practices in relation to tournament systems.
+USDA issued an Advance Notice of Proposed Rulemaking in the Federal Register on June 8, 2022, with a 90-day comment period, that ended Sept.
+6, 2022.
+The ANPR was issued to gather comments and information to help USDA develop policy and future rulemaking proposals regarding the use of poultry grower ranking systems commonly known as tournaments in contract poultry production.
+USDA sought this input in response to numerous complaints from poultry growers about the use of tournament systems.
+Comments in response to this request would help USDA tailor further rulemaking in addition to that already planned and under way to address specific industry practices in relation to tournament systems.
+During the initial comment period, USDA reopened the comment period on Sept.
+9 after receiving requests from industry organizations asking for additional time to submit comments, citing the breadth and complexity of the questions and concepts presented for comment.
+The additional comment period closed on Sept.
+26, 2022.

 Even while the new rules are being crafted, USDA is committed to the enforcement of the Packers and Stockyards Act to the maximum extent possible under current conditions.
 In August 2021, USDA announced a new enforcement policy that represents a significant pivot from the 2020 undue preferences rule and highlights how we intend to enforce the Packers and Stockyard Act to the maximum extent possible even while the new rules are being completed.